Primary considerations for selecting electric linear actuators when designing robotics

 Electric Modular Linear Actuators allow provide industrial robots with the ability to reliably execute highly automated motion sequences at a consistently high level of accuracy and speed.
 Servo-driven modular linear actuators can be integrated into high-performance automation systems for multi-axis-coordinated motion control.

 Modular linear actuators foster easy Industry 4.0 "compatibility" and align well with the growing e-mobility market.
 These electric linear actuator systems provide machine developers with customized drive technology that fits seamlessly into their ever-changing designs.
-The modular built-in axes makes it much easier to modify or convert machines later as requirements change down the road.
+The modular built-in axes make it much easier to modify or convert machines later as requirements change down the road.
 In addition to footprint flexibility, synchronization, and work step transition are also much easier.

 System designers can optimize the linear axes based on each individual application.
 For example, they can be specially optimized as a Z axis or customized as X and Y axes.
 This high degree of vertical integration makes it possible to build linear axes for manufacturing lines that best optimize the available space, while also saving energy and material.